DeliaBarron/Kubernetes-Learning/docs/Linux Found/09-Volumes-and-Data.md

 If you need the data to outlive the pods like for logs to be collected when pod dies, DB to live even if the pods crashes or to have Pods to share data between each other **You will need PERSISTENT STORAGE**

 ### Persistent Volumes
+PV is a storage abstraction
+PVC are defined by the pods. the pvc define a volume type using size and type of storage known as **StorageClass**  The cluster attatches the persistentVolume accordingly.

 Storage that has been provissioned.
 Could be:

 - nfs